torvalds/linux/Documentation/networking/rds.rst

   ERROR states.

-  The first time an attempt is made by an RDS socket to send data to a node, a connection is allocated and connected.
+  The first time an attempt is made by an RDS socket to send data to a analde, a connection is allocated and connected.
 That connection is then maintained forever -- if there are transport errors, the connection will be dropped and re-established.